 Pickleball Serving Tip #2-

 Secondly, the next step is placement.
 However, you should be proficient with placament first.
-Watch the next video below to see a good example of control the placement of your serve in pickleball.
+Watch the next video below to see a good example on how to control the placement of your serve in pickleball.

 Pickleball Serving Tip #3-